nlefebvre/fsm-policyreporter/README.md

 ## Usage

 ### Local Installation
-After copying to your machine (cloning).
-From the root folder:
+After copying to your machine (cloning), use npm to install from the root folder:
 ```console
 $ npm i
 ```